arthurBricq/minimal_personal_site/data/writing/new_era.md

 This step will come with unprecedented capabilities—and, inevitably, risks more dangerous than ever before.
 How humanity will handle these risks and embrace these advancements remains one of the many open questions only the future can answer.
+Here’s a revised and more polished version of that sentence:

+And I’ll end this quick article with one final question: have we, as developers, just lost a power that was once exclusively ours?
+If so, could it be because we’ve failed to emphasize the ethics of programming?
+After all, shouldn’t every great power come with equally great ethical responsibility?